It’s the most wonderful time of the year! Well…almost!

 Christmas Cards

-This is a task you can and should knock off your to-do list as early as possible.
+This is a task you can off your to-do list as early as possible.
 While sending Christmas cards isn’t a necessity, it is one of my favorite things about the holidays.
 I love how personal it feels to receive cards from friends and family both near and far.

 We like to schedule our Christmas pictures for late October or early November.
 This ensures I have more than enough time to order, address, and mail them by the first week of December.
 Plus many sites like Shutterfly (my go-to) offer great sales in November!

 When it comes to Christmas cards, I try to keep the pictures as stress-free as possible.
-I do budget for a mini-session with a photographer because I love (hopefully) getting a great family picture!
-I shared on my Instagram stories how I pick out our outfits.
+I budget for a mini-session with a photographer every year because I love (hopefully) getting a great family picture!
+You can also easily snap your own family picture using a tripod and setting the timer on your camera or phone.
+Or you can use any pictures of recent activities to create a memory-style card of your year.

 Take some time before your photo session to look at Pinterest and get some inspiration on what you want your photos to look like.
 If you go in with low expectations (especially if you have young uncooperative kids), you won’t be disappointed.